williamslab/ped-sim/README.md

 structure to produce.
-While the replicates all have the same structure, they will descend from different founders and will have different randomized sex assignments (when using sex specific maps and assuming `<sex of i1>` is not specified), and so are independent.
+While the replicates all have the same structure, they will descend from different founders and will have different randomized sex assignments (when using sex specific maps and assuming `<sex of i1>` is not given), and so are independent.

 `[#generations]` indicates the number of generations in the pedigree.